 Arrive time: 1am

-La Pepa opened in 2012.
-This stylish new bar also doubles as a disco.
+This stylish bar also doubles as a disco.
 There is a dancefloor inside with plenty of banquette seating surrounding it, outside there is a chich and modern terrace with sofa seating, ambient lighting and farolas (lanterns).
-La Pepa is a great place to go out for drinks with friends, start the night on the terrace catching up and meeting new people, then move inside to continue dancing through the night.
+Venue opened as La Pepa in 2012 and was early popular on social media.
+Closed in 2017 and reopened as Mykonos Music club in 2018.

 Arrive time: 10pm